 A stone wall does more than make a clean border along your lawn.
 It’s a handsome visual statement in itself, a great way to add depth and texture to a flat, featureless yard.
 It’s practical, too.

 When looking at paver lawn edging ideas, be sure to explore the variety of stone materials, sizes and shapes to create your ideal landscape border.
 It also provides good drainage, making it a great solution for low-lying, soggy gardens.
 And it’s a good way to terrace a sloped yard and create nice, flat gardens.

 To reduce maintenance we added a 4-in. deep trench that we lined with plastic edging and filled with mulch.
 The lawn edging keeps grass roots from creeping into the stone wall, and the mulch provides a mowing track for lawn mower wheels.
 With taller types of grass, you can mow right over the plastic border and cut the lawn edge cleanly.
 There’s no need to trim the grass.

 This project doesn’t require any special skills, just a strong back.
 For metal lawn edging you’ll need a hacksaw, and for stone lawn edging you’ll need a cold chisel.
-Remember to wear safety googles when installing your landscape edging!
-Figure the cost at about $10 per foot of wall.
+Remember to wear safety googles when installing your landscape edging.
 Design your raised bed to blend into the contours of your yard like a natural feature.
 You can handle slopes in one of two ways.
 Either let your wall follow the slope of the yard for an informal look, or level the stones as we did and step the wall up or down as the slope requires to maintain approximately the same height.

 The exact size of stacking stone for walls varies considerably by region.
 Visit a local landscape supplier to check types.
 (Ours is Chilton limestone.)
 For lawn edging, limit the height of your wall to two courses so you won’t have stones falling out.
 Measure your wall length and make a sketch.